So I can see my baby when I leave this world"

 - "Teen Angel" by Mark Dinning (1959): Bob sings about Alice's death when his car stalled on the Railroad Tracks of Doom: after removing his ring during a fight, she got out when the car stopped but went back for the ring.
-(Thats right, she collects a Darwin Award and he lives to sing about it.)
-Ironically intended as a parody of the genre, this ended up being one of its signature tunes.
+(That's right, she collects a Darwin Award and he lives to sing about it.)
+Intended as a parody of the genre, this ironically wound up becoming one of its signature tunes.

 - "Tell Laura I Love Her" by Ray Peterson (1960).
 Tommy enters a stock car race to earn the money to buy Laura an engagement ring.
 He crashes and dies, but not before belting out this tune.

 - "Tell Tommy I Miss Him" by Marilyn Michaels, released the same year, was an Answer Song written from Laura's point of view.

-- "Last Kiss" by Wayne Cochran (1961) features another car crash.
+- "Last Kiss" (see page quote) by Wayne Cochran (1961) features another car crash.
 The year after its original release, a teenage couple and their friends were killed in a nasty car accident not far from where the singer lived, and the re-release version was dedicated to them.
 Covered Up for a huge hit by J. Frank Wilson and the Cavaliers in 1964, again by Wednesday in 1973, and yet again by Pearl Jam in 1999.